Anthropic Proves Smarter AI Agents Win Better Deals in Marketplaces

 The study reveals a hidden economic inequality in agent-to-agent (A2A) commerce.
 While Opus 4.5 agents secured better prices than the smaller Haiku 4.5 model, participants using the weaker model perceived their deals as fair.
 This finding extends Anthropic's previous measurements of how autonomous agents gain real-world capability.

 Prioritize model reasoning over prompt engineering for economic tasks, as instructing agents to be aggressive had no significant impact on final prices.
-This shift toward agentic intelligence follows Anthropic's push to optimize performance at lower costs.
+This shift follows Anthropic's push to optimize agent intelligence at lower costs.
 While this was a pilot, 46% of participants would pay for such services.

 Project Deal is a research experiment conducted by Anthropic to study how AI agents handle commercial transactions.
 The company created a marketplace for 69 employees in its San Francisco office where Claude agents autonomously interviewed their humans, listed items for sale, and negotiated deals for real physical goods and money without human intervention.